Tips for a Healthy Smile This Fall

 Use Proper Protection on the Field

-Mouthguards are important in any sport where there is a chance of impact.
-This piece of safety equipment helps protect the teeth, lips and tongue.
+If you’re playing sports this season, don’t forget your mouthguard.
+This piece of safety equipment helps protect the teeth, lips and tongue from impact.
 When it’s time to hit the field for a game or practice this fall, be sure to grab a mouthguard!

 Continue Practicing Good Oral Hygiene

-Fall getaways, hectic sports schedules, trips to see the family during the holidays and everything in between can leave room to neglect dental care.
+Between fall getaways, hectic sports schedules, trips to see the family during the holidays and everything in between, it’s easy to let your oral care routine slip.
 While it can be easy to skip brushing or flossing here and there, it is important to keep up the habit of brushing twice daily and flossing at least once daily.
 Doing so is even more important when an increase of sweets is consumed.
 In addition to this at-home care, visits to the dentist every six months is necessary to keep your teeth as healthy as possible.

 Be sure to schedule your fall dental cleaning at Beall Dental Center!